animesh-1425/Student-Nexus/README.md

 ## Introduction

-The Student Management System is designed to store and manage student information, including name, registration number, branch, section, CGPA, and a photo for each student.
+The Student-Nexus is designed to store and manage student information, including name, registration number, branch, section, CGPA, and a photo for each student.
 The system provides functionality to add new students, update existing details, reset data, delete student records, and exit the interface.

 ## Features